 General Motors designs, builds, and sells cars, crossovers, trucks, and automobile parts worldwide.
 It operates through GM North America, GM Europe, GM International Operations, GM South America, and GM Financial segments.
 The company was founded in 1897 and is based in Detroit, Michigan.

 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for GM, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that General Motors Co ranked in the 31th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+To summarize, we found that General Motors Co ranked in the 30th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 In terms of the factors that were most noteworthy in this DCF analysis for GM, they are:

 Terminal Growth Rate in Free Cash Flow

 MSGN, AN, BBY, SAH, and FOXA can be thought of as valuation peers to GM, in the sense that they are in the Consumer Cyclical sector and have a similar price forecast based on DCF valuation.

 General Motors Co and labor union Unifor said on Friday they have reached a tentative deal for the automaker to invest nearly C$1 billion (US$785.42 million) in its CAMI Assembly Plant in Ingersoll, Ontario, to manufacture commercial electric vans.

 American auto giant GM’s Cadillac has always been a luxury car brand, which the company is now increasingly positioning as its leading marquee for the electric vehicle (EV) line-up that started off with Lyriq.